 I’m not going to go all NME on you and attempt to review the live music.
 Suffice it to say it was all jolly good, you should go and you should pay extra for the VIP tickets, if you can afford it, it’ll make your life a whole bunch simpler.
 But what really struck me is that this place was crammed with an America a million miles from the one that Donald Trump was reaching out to in a cross-town conference centre, or the one epitomised by the bright lights of the strip.
 This was far more liberal place (except for the policeman who nearly arrested me for ‘jay walking’ (and arguing back)), a Vegas that accepted and embraced differences in race, sexuality or politics.
 And I’ll raise a stuffed pepper to that.

-As I packed my bags to leave Michelle Obama was making her way to the same stadium that Trump had visited.
-I suspect that her vision of America was not very ‘Vegas’ in the over-the-top sense we’re used to, but in many ways perhaps nor is Vegas.
-It was telling that the election days later saw Nevada swing decidedly away from a Trumpian outlook.
-But from my time in Las Vegas, I’d say that it already had.
+As I packed my bags to leave, Michelle Obama was making her way to the same stadium that Trump had visited.
+I suspect that her vision of America was not very ‘Vegas’ in the over-the-top sense we’re used to, but in many ways perhaps nor is Vegas any more.
+It was telling that the election, days later, saw Nevada swing decidedly away from a Trumpian outlook.
+But from my time in Las Vegas, I’d say that it already has.
 I just wish all the hungover Brits on the plane back had realised too.
 Still, it meant there was plenty of booze to go round this time, perfect to toast a new Vegas with.